prateekkhenedcodes/chirpy/README.md

 ## Requirements

-`go version go1.24.1` or greater.
+`go1.24.1` or greater.

 ## Installation and setup

 - clone the project with `git clone https://github.com/prateekkhenedcodes/chirpy.git`
-- Install project dependencies with `git mod tidy` in the root of the project
+- Install project dependencies with `go mod tidy` in the root of the project

 ## Running the server